Last updated 18 March 2022

 Adventures on the open road

-For those of you who are lucky enough to already own a caravan, campervan, or off-road vehicle which carries camping equipment, maybe my friend’s journey (and Cyndy’s stunning images) will inspire you to consider their journey.
+For anyone who owns a caravan, campervan, motorhome, or off-road vehicle, maybe Cyndy and David’s journey (and Cyndy’s stunning images) will inspire you to consider following in their footsteps.
 The open road is waiting for you!

-With state border closures presenting challenges and uncertainty, you can plan to do parts of the journey.
-David and Cyndy broke it down into sections – and depending on where you live, you could do this too.
+David and Cyndy broke their journey into sections – and depending on where you live, you could do this too.

 For anyone planning on taking to the open road:

-- Only overtake when it’s safe to do so.
-There are plenty of road trains sharing the highways with us and you want to be very careful when trying to overtake one.
+Only overtake when it’s safe to do so.
+Remember the road trains sharing the highways with us can be long (many containers) and really should not be overtaken unless you are absolutely sure its safe to do so.
+(Refer to point 1.)

-We have a diverse and scenic-rich country just waiting for you.
-And the remote regions are looking for an injection of cash into their communities.
+Australia is a diverse and scenic-rich country that’s just waiting for you.
+And remember, those more remote regions are always looking for an injection of cash into their communities.

 While we’re unlikely to be travelling overseas for a while, let’s make the most of what we have here in Australia.
 Road trips are a hot ticket holiday – provided you do a little pre-planning!